Where to enjoy a meal before your show in the city

 Where: 301 Hunter St, Newcastle

 MoneyPenny’s global menu truly has something for everyone.
-Designed for shared dining, visit in a group for a delicious assortment of everything from tacos, to dumplings, to pizzas.
+Designed for shared dining, visit in a group for a delicious assortment of everything from tacos, dumplings, and pizzas.

 Where: 1 Honeysuckle Dr, Newcastle